chandanhpcic/docs/source/manual/vpnet.rst

 Migrating from tunnels to connections
 -------------------------------------------

-Having used the tunnel settings from the early OPNsense days, some terminology might be a bit confusing when moving into the new options offered.
+Having used the tunnel settings from the early Reticen8 days, some terminology might be a bit confusing when moving into the new options offered.
 This paragraph aims to explain some of the common terms from the tunnel section and their new place in the connections.
 For a full list of changes, the upstream migration `documentation <https://wiki.strongswan.org/projects/strongswan/wiki/Fromipsecconf>`__ is an interesting read as well.